 Supply Pipe - The section of pipe between the point of supply and the customer’s premises through which water is conveyed to the premises.

-Urban Water Supply Area - An area formally designated by Council as an area serviced by a reticulated water supply system with a firefighting capability, that is intended to supply water to customers via on demand supplies.
+Urban Water Supply Area - An area formally designated by Council and serviced by a reticulated water supply system with firefighting capability, intended to supply water to customers via on-demand supplies.

-Water Supply System - All those components of the network between the point of abstraction from the natural environment and the point of supply.
-This includes but is not limited to: wells, infiltration galleries, intake structures, open raw water storage ponds / lakes, falling mains, treatment plants, treated water reservoirs, trunk mains, service mains, rider mains, pump stations and pumps, valves, hydrants, scour lines, service pipes, boundary assemblies, meters, backflow prevention devices and tobies.
+Water Supply System - All components of the water supply network between the point of abstraction from the natural environment to the point of supply.
+This includes, but is not limited to: wells, infiltration galleries, intake structures, open raw water storage ponds / lakes, falling mains, treatment plants, treated water reservoirs, trunk mains, service mains, rider mains, pump stations and pumps, valves, hydrants, scour lines, service pipes, boundary assemblies, meters, backflow prevention devices and tobies.

 Water Unit - The basis of measurement for a restricted flow supply and equal to a volume of 365 m3 delivered at the rate of 1 m3 per day.